telerik/blazor-docs/knowledge-base/grid-save-state-in-webassembly.md

 ## Description

 How to save the Grid State in a WASM project?
-How to save the Grid State in a WebAssembly controller?
+How to save the Grid State in a WebAssembly through a controller?
+How to save the Grid State in a WebAssembly through a LocalStorage service?

 ## Solution